Betty Castor

-Early life
+Early life and education

-Castor was born and grew up in Glassboro, New Jersey, the daughter of Gladys F. (née Wright) and Joseph L. Bowe.
+Castor was born and grew up in Glassboro, New Jersey, on May 11, 1941, the daughter of Gladys F. (née Wright) and Joseph L. Bowe.
 Her father was the mayor of Glassboro.

-Education

-She attended Glassboro State College (now Rowan University), earning her bachelor's degree.
-While at Glassboro she was active in organizing a drive to support education in Uganda.
-President John F. Kennedy appointed her to a diplomatic mission to attend the independence celebrations in Kampala, Uganda in 1962.
+She attended Glassboro State College, now Rowan University, where earning her bachelor's degree.
+While at Glassboro, she was active in organizing a drive to support education in Uganda.
+President John F. Kennedy appointed her to a diplomatic mission to attend the independence celebrations in Kampala, Uganda, in 1962.

-Following her graduation in 1963, she attended Teachers College, Columbia University for a summer and subsequently went back to Uganda and taught secondary school as part of the Teachers for East Africa program.
-While in East Africa, Castor participated in a project to help lead two dozen African school girls to the summit of Tanzania's Mount Kilimanjaro, the first all-female expedition to accomplish this.
+Following her graduation from Glassboro State in 1963, she attended Teachers College, Columbia University for a summer and then returned to Uganda, where she taught secondary school as part of the Teachers for East Africa program.
+While in East Africa, Castor participated in a project to help lead two dozen African school girls to the summit of Mount Kilimanjaro in Tanzania, the first all-female expedition to accomplish this.

-She returned to the U.S. in 1965, married Donald Castor, and moved to Dade County, Florida where she was a teacher while studying for her Master of Education degree at the University of Miami.
-She and her first husband had three children: Kathy Castor, who has been a Democratic U.S. Representative since 2007; Karen Castor Dentel, who is a former member of the Florida House of Representatives and current school board member of the Orange County Public Schools in Orlando, Florida; and Frank Castor, who is a judge in Palm Beach County.
-In 1989 Castor, who divorced in 1978, married Samuel P. Bell III, an attorney, and partner at Pennington, Moore, Wilkinson, Bell & Dunbar (a Tallahassee law firm).
+She returned to the U.S. in 1965, and settled in Miami-Dade County, Florida, where she was a teacher while studying for her Master of Education degree at the University of Miami, which she received in 1968.